John Sartain: Sartain's Magazine

 Sartain was a colleague and friend of Edgar Allan Poe.
-Around July 2, 1849, about four months before Poe's death, the author unexpectedly visited Sartain's house in Philadelphia.
+Around July 2, 1849, shortly before Poe's death, the author unexpectedly visited Sartain's house in Philadelphia.
 Looking "pale and haggard" with "a wild and frightened expression in his eyes", Poe told Sartain that he was being pursued and needed protection;

 Poe asked for a razor so that he could shave off his mustache to become less recognizable.
 Sartain offered to cut it off himself using scissors.
 Poe had said he had overheard people while on the train who were conspiring to murder him.
-Sartain asked why anyone would want to kill him, Poe answered it was "a woman trouble".
+Sartain asked why anyone would want to kill him, and Poe answered it was "a woman trouble".
 However, later when Sartain let Poe stay the night with him at his house, Poe informed him that he may have been hallucinating.
 This incident was four months before Poe's death.
-Poe gave Sartain a new poem, The Bells, which was published in Sartain's Union Magazine in November 1849, a month after Poe's death.
-Sartain's also published the first authorized printing of Annabel Lee, also posthumously.
+Poe gave Sartain a new poem, "The Bells", which was published in Sartain's Union Magazine in November 1849, a month after Poe's death.
+Sartain's also published the first authorized printing of "Annabel Lee", also posthumously.